andrew/ultimate-awesome/README.md

 - [awesome-privacy](https://github.com/KevinColemanInc/awesome-privacy) - 💡Limiting personal data leaks on the internet.
 - [awesome-uxn](https://github.com/hundredrabbits/awesome-uxn) - Awesome things from the community.
 - [awesome-explorables](https://github.com/blob42/awesome-explorables) - A curated list of awesome explorable explanations.
-- [Awesome-LongTailed-Learning](https://github.com/Vanint/Awesome-LongTailed-Learning) - A codebase and a curated list of awesome deep long-tailed learning (TPAMI 2023).
+- [Awesome-LongTailed-Learning](https://github.com/YifanZhang07/Awesome-LongTailed-Learning) - A codebase and a curated list of awesome deep long-tailed learning (TPAMI 2023).
 - [Awesome-Multimodal-Large-Language-Models](https://github.com/yfzhang114/Awesome-Multimodal-Large-Language-Models) - Reading notes about Multimodal Large Language Models, Large Language Models, and Diffusion Models.
 - [awesome-lemmy-instances](https://github.com/maltfield/awesome-lemmy-instances) - Comparison of different Lemmy Instances.
 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
 - [Awesome-Deep-Graph-Clustering](https://github.com/yueliu1999/Awesome-Deep-Graph-Clustering) - [IEEE T-KDE 2026] Awesome Deep Graph Clustering is a collection of SOTA, novel deep graph clustering methods (papers, codes, and datasets).
 - [Awesome-Robotics-Manipulation](https://github.com/BaiShuanghao/Awesome-Robotics-Manipulation) - A comprehensive list of papers about Robot Manipulation, including papers, codes, and related websites.
 - [javascript-dev-bookmarks](https://github.com/didicodes/javascript-dev-bookmarks) - A collection of articles that will help you get better at JavaScript.
+- [awesome-devops-mcp-servers](https://github.com/rohitg00/awesome-devops-mcp-servers) - A curated list of awesome MCP servers focused on DevOps tools and capabilities.
 - [awesome-account-abstraction](https://github.com/4337Mafia/awesome-account-abstraction) - 📖 A curated list of resources dedicated to Account Abstraction (EIP-4337).
 - [Awesome-Out-Of-Distribution-Detection](https://github.com/huytransformer/Awesome-Out-Of-Distribution-Detection) - Out-of-distribution detection, robustness, and generalization resources.
 The repository contains a curated list of papers, tutorials, books, videos, articles and open-source libraries etc.
 - [awesome-functional-programming](https://github.com/lucasviola/awesome-functional-programming) - :alien: A curated list of functional programming resources such as blog posts, communities, discussion topics, wikis and more.